How to Grow and Care for Rubber Tree (Ficus elastica)

 Because the roots are so prolific, they can quickly become overgrown and “strangle” other plants, including large trees.

-Some specimens of banyan figs have been known to grow so large that they were used as makeshift temples for religious ceremonies in their native region.
+Some specimens have been grown so large that they were used as makeshift temples for religious ceremonies in their native region.

 With shade loving tendencies, low maintenance requirements, and easy propagation, it’s not hard to see why rubber trees are popular houseplants.